KasparEtter/ef1p/index.md

 such boxes contain background information which is too technical for a general audience.
 In either case,
-you might miss out on funny little details if you don't open them.
+you might miss out on interesting little details if you don't open them.
+However, if an article already feels too long or advanced to you, I suggest that you simply skip all closed boxes when you read the article for the first time.

 </details>